 It was desirable to isolate truss characteristics that were invariant to population changes, since the IRR GA creates design alternatives through random processes and because a user's needs may change for a given application.
 The test populations used to determine the most effective truss features varied both in size and complexity and were created using the topology generator described in Agarwal and Raich (2005).
-All trusses had a 75-foot span and a maximum height of 25 feet.
+All trusses had a 22.86-meter (75-foot) span and a maximum height of 7.62 meters (25 feet).
 Population sizes varied between 25 and 100 trusses, and trusses within these populations contained between 25 and 100 structural members.
 Each proposed characteristic was evaluated for its effect on five different test populations.